RuanCosta-Jitterbit/webappsnap/README.md

 : The CSS selector ID for the Percona 'Accept cookies' dialogue (which is removed before snapping).

 `container`
-: The CSS selector ID for the dashboard body, exluding left and top menu bars.
+: The CSS selector ID for the dashboard body, excluding left and top menu bars.
 This is used by the `--full` option to snap the entire dashboard beyond the specified viewport.
 (Puppeteer's `fullPage` option to `screenshot()` has no effect, possibly because of how the PMM interface's left-most menu bar defines the extent of the full viewport.)

-**Server configuration: `server-*.json`**

-- `config-local.json` - For localhost instances.
-- `config-test.json` - Test or template configuration file.
+#### Server configuration: `server-*.json`

-- `config-pmmdemo.json` - For <https://pmmdemo.percona.com> (PMM2)
+- `server-pmmdemo.json` - For <https://pmmdemo.percona.com> (PMM2)
-- `config-pmm2stage.json` - For <https://pmm2stage.percona.com> (PMM2)
+- `server-pmm2stage.json` - For <https://pmm2stage.percona.com> (PMM2)
-- `config-pmmstage.json` - For <https://pmmstage.percona.com> (PMM1)
+- `server-pmmstage.json` - For <https://pmmstage.percona.com> (PMM1)
+- `server-local.json` - For localhost instances.
+- `server-test.json` - Test or template configuration file.

 Defines PMM server instances: their URLs and default page load time.

-Fields:

 `name`
 : Name identifying the instance.
 (Used in the image save path.)